tdsmith/aRrgh/README.md

 Factors have a numeric representation underneath that you can see by calling `as.integer` against a factor.
 The [R language documentation](http://cran.r-project.org/doc/manuals/r-release/R-lang.html#Factors) rolls its eyes, sighs, pushes up its glasses, and stops just short of telling you not to look.
 Caveat emptor.

 All of the levels that a factor will ever have must be defined at the time the factor is created.
 If you want to add new levels or remove existing levels, you have to build a new factor.
-If you attempt to assign a value to an element of a factor that is not one of the pre-existing levels, you will get an error for your troubles and the element will take the value `NA`.
+If you attempt to assign a value to an element of a factor that is not one of the pre-existing levels, you will get a warning for your troubles and the element will take the value `NA`.

 In keeping with R's "maximal-mystery" design philosophy, whenever a data frame is instantiated with data from a character atomic vector or with character data read from a file with `read.table`, the resulting column will be a factor instead of a character atomic vector.
 Passing `stringsAsFactors = FALSE` to `data.frame()` or `read.table()` will prevent this behavior and leave your character vectors alone.